PennyLaneAI/pennylane/doc/development/deprecations.rst

   These keys are still accessible in v0.31 and will be removed in v0.32.

+* ``QuantumScript``'s ``name`` keyword argument and property are deprecated.
+Please, avoid using them.

+  - Deprecated in v0.31
+  - Will be removed in v0.32

 * The ``observables`` argument in ``QubitDevice.statistics`` is deprecated.
 Please use ``circuit`` instead.
 Using a list of observables in ``QubitDevice.statistics`` is deprecated.
 Please use a ``QuantumTape`` instead.